+The project sponsor who meets the section 285.525, RSMo, definition of a business entity must complete and return the following Affidavit of Work Authorization.

-Comes now(Na ame of Rusiness Entity Authorized Representative) as (Position/Title) first being duly sworn on my of will continue to participate in the E-Verify fed enrollment in the program who are proposed to with the State of Missouri for the duration of the 285.530, RSMo.
-I also affirm that employ a person who is an unauthorized alien duration of the project period, if awarded.
-In Affirmation thereof, the facts stated above bath, affirmleral work authorization work in connection whe contract(s), if award (Busin in connection with the (Business Entity Non-program with respect to emposed Recreational led in accordance with subsected Entity Name) does not an approposed Recreational Trails (The undersigned understand) Name) is enrolled and ployees hired after all Trails Program projection 2 of section d will not knowingly Program project for the section of made in this filing are subject to the penalties Authorized Representative's Signature Printed Name on 575.040, RSMo.)
-Title Date E-Mail Address E-Verify Compa any ID Number Subscribed and sworn to before me this of I am commissioned as a notary public within the Co (NAME OI COUNTY) , and my commis (NAME OF STATE) sion expires on (DATE)
+Comes now (Name of Business Entity Authorized Representative) as (Position/Title) first being duly sworn on my oath, affirm (Business Entity Name) is enrolled and will continue to participate in the E-Verify federal work authorization program with respect to employees hired after enrollment in the program who are proposed to work in connection with the proposed Recreational Trails Program project with the State of Missouri for the duration of the contract(s), if awarded in accordance with subsection 2 of section 285.530, RSMo.
+I also affirm that (Business Entity Name) does not and will not knowingly employ a person who is an unauthorized alien in connection with the proposed Recreational Trails Program project for the duration of the project period, if awarded.

-EXHIBIT \, continued
+In Affirmation thereof, the facts stated above are true and correct.
+(The undersigned understands that false statements made in this filing are subject to the penalties provided under section 575.040, RSMo.)

+Authorized Representative's Signature Printed Nat me Title Date E-Mail Address E-Verify C ompany ID Numb ber Subscribed and swom to before me this of (MONTH, YEAR) I am Subscribed and swom to before me this commissioned as a notary public within the Co (DAY) (MONTH, YEAR) , State .ME OF COUNTY))